Sample Page

 Setting and characters

-The player controls six apprentice magicians in Magical Starsign: Lassi, a scatterbrained rabbit from an immigrant community who uses wind magic; Mokka, a deadpan ancient robot who uses earth magic; Chai, a salamander with the rare ability to use wood magic; Pico, a hot-blooded ōendan who uses fire magic; Sorbet, the academy’s top student from a destitute family who uses water magic; and the player-named protagonist, who can be assigned either light or dark magic.
+The player controls six apprentice magicians in Magical Starsign: Lassi, a scatterbrained rabbit from an immigrant community who uses wind magic; Mokka, a deadpan ancient robot purchased by Biscotti who uses earth magic; Chai, a salamander who uses wood magic, making him an oddity among salamanders who typically cannot evoke spells; Pico, a hot-blooded ōendan member who taught himself fire magic to support his family; Sorbet, the academy’s top student from a destitute family who uses water magic; and the player-named protagonist, who can be assigned either light or dark magic.
 They are all enrolled in Will-o’-Wisp’s Class B, mentored by the capricious yet powerful sorceress Miss Madeleine.
-The primary antagonist of the game is Master Kale, an old student of Madeleine who, leading a band of astro pirates, plots to destroy the Baklava system by fulfilling an apocalyptic prophecy.
+The primary antagonist of the game is Master Kale, an old student of Madeleine’s who, leading a band of astro pirates, plots to destroy the Baklava system by fulfilling an apocalyptic prophecy.

 Plot

 The students overhear Principal Biscotti ordering Miss Madeleine to travel to Puffoon and confront Kale, whose pirates have been causing trouble across Baklava.
-Three months go by and Madeleine has made no contact with the academy, which pushes Lassi to find her using the academy’s secret stash of rockets.
-Her classmates give chase, getting scattered across Baklava in the process.
+Three months pass without contact from Madeleine, to which Lassi boards a rocket hidden in the academy’s clocktower and sets out to find her.
+Lassi’s classmates board the remaining rockets and get scattered across the Baklava system.
 The protagonist reunites with Lassi on Erd, teaming up to procure a new rocket capable of interplanetary travel.
-On their journey to find the other students, they make enemies with Kale’s accomplice Chard and his pirates, who have taken Madeleine to Razen.
-They eventually discover that Madeleine, among many other magicians, was arrested by Puffoon’s Space Police.
+On their journey to find the other students, they make enemies with Kale’s accomplice Chard and his pirates, who have taken Madeleine prisoner and sent her to Razen.
+They eventually discover that Madeleine, among many other magicians, was arrested by the Space Police.
 Upon reaching Razen, the group accidentally foil Sorbet’s plan to save Madeleine by pretending to cooperate with Kale, who uses a spell to teleport his crew and the magicians he abducted into the sun.

 Confirming that the pirates and Space Police are working together under Kale, the students set out to find the five millennium gummies, magical items that will let them enter the sun.
-Along the way, they learn from Baklava’s king Suspiro that Kale used to work in his entourage, until the public revolted out of fear that their old customs would be lost.
-Kale then discovered a grimoire authored by the late archmagician Craaken, who predicted that the universe will be reborn when a worm named Shadra devours the sun and produces a new one.
-Believing the public is incapable of keeping Baklava alive, Kale resolved to accelerate the apocalypse by nourishing Shadra with the magical power of magicians.
+Along the way, they learn from King Suspiro that Kale had once served under him in political affairs, until the populace revolted out of fear that their customs would be lost.
+Kale later discovered a grimoire authored by the late archmagician Craaken, who predicted that the universe would be reborn when a worm named Shadra devoured the sun and produced a new one.
+Deeming the populace incapable of maintaining the Baklava system, Kale resolved to hasten the apocalypse by nourishing Shadra with the magical power of magicians.

-Landing on Nova, the planet of light inside the sun, the students pursue Kale into another dimension containing Shadra, the planet of darkness and the worm Shadra’s namesake.
-They defeat Kale in the worm’s den where Madeleine is trapped, and a battle against a metamorphosed Shadra ensues.
+Landing on Nova inside the sun, the students set off for Shadra, the planet of darkness and the worm Shadra’s namesake, in pursuit of Kale and his captives.
+They defeat Kale in the worm’s den where Madeleine is trapped, and a battle ensues against a metamorphosed Shadra.
 Upon defeating it, the sun is enveloped in a light that stops the apocalypse.
 However, Madeleine passes away, hoping her students will learn from the friends they made on their journey.
-The group are then escorted by the Space Police, rectified by former general Knucklestorm and his daughter Brie Pourri, on their way back to Kovomaka.
+The group are then escorted by the Space Police, rectified by former general Knucklestorm and his daughter Brie Pourri, before returning to Will-o’-Wisp Academy.

 Reception